 - 8. Demonstrate interpersonal skills, drawing on psychological knowledge to reflexively work in teams and in positions of leadership. - 9.
-Work independently, under self direction within specific time constraints.
+Work independently, under self-direction within specific time constraints. - 10.
+The ability to systematically organise and communicate advanced information evidencing appropriate proficiency in English language, using criteria developed for specialist audiences in unpredictably complex contexts (level 7).